spatie/icalendar-generator/README.md

 When streaming a calendar, it is possible to set the refresh interval for the calendar by a [duration](#Durations).
 The calendar client application will always check your server after the specified duration for changes in the calendar.

 ``` php
 Calendar::new('Laracon Online')
     ->refreshInterval(Duration::new()->minutes(5))
     ->stream();
 ```

-Lastly, if you want to add the possibility for users to download a calendar and import it into an application
+If you want to add the possibility for users to download a calendar and import it into an application

 ``` php
 Calendar::new('Laracon Online')->download();
 ```

 ### Event

 An event can be created as follows.
 A name is not required, but a start date should always be given.

 ``` php